R-Michi/VulkanAbstraction/README.md

 # VulkanAbstraction
-The aim of this library is to minimize the code that must be written in order to setup a vulkan renderer.
+The aim of this library is to minimize the code that must be written in order to set up a vulkan renderer.
 It abstracts and simplifies general duties, like finding a device, creating buffers and textures, setting up shaders and descriptors, etc.

 # Features
 - GLFW <br>
-  This feature can be enabled via the define VKA_GLFW_ENABLE.
+  This feature can be enabled via define VKA_GLFW_ENABLE.

 - Model loading <br>
-  This feature can be enabled via the define VKA_MODEL_LOADING_ENABLE.
+  This feature can be enabled via define VKA_MODEL_LOADING_ENABLE.

 - Image loading <br>
-  This feature can be enabled via the define VKA_STB_IMAGE_LOAD_ENABLE.
+  This feature can be enabled via define VKA_STB_IMAGE_LOAD_ENABLE.

 # External libraries
 - vulkan library: <br>